cloudcentral/help.cloudcentral.com.au/pages/cloud/cloud_faq_volumes.md

 It's important to keep in mind that there is no confirmation of the shred command.
 If you provide the wrong path, you might wipe the wrong data.
 This cannot be recovered.

-In the official documentation of 'shred' you can read more on how the software works and other command line parameters: https://www.gnu.org/software/coreutils/manual/html_node/shred-invocation
+In the [official documentation](https://www.gnu.org/software/coreutils/manual/html_node/shred-invocation) of 'shred' you can read more on how the software works and other command line parameters.

 On Windows you can use 'sdelete'.
-See the official Microsoft documentation for usage instructions: https://docs.microsoft.com/en-us/sysinternals/downloads/sdelete.
+See the official [Microsoft documentation](https://docs.microsoft.com/en-us/sysinternals/downloads/sdelete) for usage instructions.

-If you need a graphical interface on Windows you can for example use: http://www.killdisk.com/eraser.htm or https://eraser.heidi.ie/.
+If you need a graphical interface on Windows you can for example use: [http://www.killdisk.com/eraser.htm](http://www.killdisk.com/eraser.htm) or [https://eraser.heidi.ie/](https://eraser.heidi.ie/).

-If you have any questions, please contact our support via support@cloudvps.nl.
+If you have any questions, please contact our [Support Team](https://connect.cloudcentral.com.au)
 </div>

                             </div>